Dzenit110/Staj-R-/README.md

 If you haven't logged in yet, you can do so using the login button above or here.

 Don't have login credentials?
 If you are a student or a faculty member, please contact your department administrator.
-If you are a department administrator, please consult your institution's authorized personnel.
+If you are a department administrator, please consult your institution's authorized personnel..

 <br><br>